moussaclarke/hobbes/README.md

 The env vars will need to be set up manually in the cloudflare dashboard.
 They keys need to be prefixed with "NUXT_" for them to be picked up as runtime env vars.

 The app also needs to be secured behind Cloudflare Access - it relies on cookie headers set by Cloudflare Access to get the email of the currently authenticated user.
+If you need more than 50 users you'll have to upgrade to a paid Cloudflare Access plan.

 ## Todo